react-epfl/chachachat/protocol.md

       }]
     }

-### Getting the description of a chat:
+### Getting the description of a room:

-The client provides the id of the chat:
+The client provides the id of the room:

     {
-      name: 'getChat'
+      name: 'getRoom'
       args: [
       {
-        chatId: Id
+        roomId: Id
       }]
     }

-The server replies with the attributes of the chat:
+The server replies with the attributes of the room:

     {
-      name: 'chatDescription',
+      name: 'roomDescription',
       args: [{
-        chat: Chat
+        room: Room
       }]
     }

-### Initiating a chat
+### Initiating a room
-The client provides the user he wants to chat with:
+The client provides the user he wants to room with:

     {
-      name: 'createChat',
+      name: 'createRoom',
       args: [{
         correspondent: String
       }]
     }

-The server replies with the chat id:
+The server replies with the room id:

     {
-      name: 'chatCreated',
+      name: 'roomCreated',
       args: [{
-        chatId: Id
+        roomId: Id
       }]
     }